JRTheStudent/Getting-and-Cleaning-Data/README.md

 3. Each observation of the summarized data consists of a discrete and logical set of variables of the same "kind".
 4. Does not apply as the output consists of one table.

 Per the course requirements [6], the variable names of the data are descriptive both in the working and summarized data sets ("data" and "sData", respectively).
-In both cases the appended columns ("subject"" and "activity") are labeled as such, and the descriptive activity names have been added to the "activity" variable as defined in "activity_labels.txt."
+In both cases the appended columns ("subject"" and "activity") are labelled as such, and the descriptive activity names have been added to the "activity" variable as defined in "activity_labels.txt."
 In the working data set "data" the measurement variables (columns 1-86) are named with the labels identified within "activities.txt."
-In the summarized data set "sData" the measurement colums are averaged by groupings o activity and subject, thus the prefix "mean_" is prepended to the associated measurement name.
+In the summarized data set "sData" the measurement columns are averaged by groupings o activity and subject, thus the prefix "mean_" is prepended to the associated measurement name.
 For details about the summarized data see the Code Book[5].

 Requirement 5 is met by using the "dplyr" "group_by" function to aggregate the data by activity and subject.
-Apply mean to each un-grouped column via the "dplyr" "summarise_each" function.
+Apply mean to each ungrouped column via the "dplyr" "summarise_each" function.
 This produces a data frame with 180 observations (30 subjects each performing 6 activities) by 88 variables (subject, activity and the means of the 86 measurement variables grouped by subject and activity).

 ## 4: How to Use the Code and Data Within this Repository and Reproduce the Results.